Current Gallery: Post-Edwardian & Modern / postedwardianmodern086

 Costume seen on Ann Miller as Nadine Hale

-• Gale Robbins as Terry Lordel wearing a dyed white, pink, and red gown in the 1950 film "Three Little Words."
+• Gale Robbins as Terry Lordel wearing a white, pink, and red dyed gown in the 1950 film "Three Little Words."

 • Metro-Goldwyn-Mayer (MGM)